 Our results generalize Radner's results and the applications to Bayesian potential games in the following sense.
 A Bayesian game is a Bayesian potential game if and only if the Jacobian matrix of the payoff gradient is symmetric (Monderer and Shapley, 1996), in which case the Jacobian matrix coincides with the Hessian matrix of a potential function.
-Thus, a potential function is strictly concave if and only if the Jacobian matrix is negative definite; that is, the payoff gradient is strictly monotone.
-Using this observation, we can restate Radner's results as follows: a Bayesian Nash equilibrium is unique if the Jacobian matrix is both symmetric and negative definite.
-We find that the symmetry condition is not necessary.
+Moreover, the potential function is strictly concave if and only if the payoff gradient is strictly monotone (Ui, 2008).
+Thus, we can restate the results of Radner (1962) and Ui (2009) as follows: a Bayesian Nash equilibrium is unique if the Jacobian matrix is both symmetric and negative definite.
+Our results show that the symmetry requirement is not necessary.